cloozo/ecommercebackend2021/README.md

-# Javascript- Ecommerce BackEND 2021
+# Javascript- Ecommerce BackEnd 2021
 ---
 ## Use of the site can be summed up with the following user story: